StevanFreeborn/OnspringEnd2EndTests/README.md

 ### Email Testing

 Some tests require the ability to verify that an email was sent.
 This is currently done using IMAP and the `imap` package.
 You can read more about it [here](https://www.npmjs.com/package/imap).
 The email account for the system administrator user running the tests can be configured in the `.env` file.

+When it is necessary to verify an email was sent to specific user currently an alias (e.g. `system.admin+<some unique identifier>@gmail.com`) is used to send the email to the system administrator user.
+The system administrator user's email account is configured in the `.env` file.
+The alias is then used to filter the emails in the inbox to find the email sent to the specific user.